ctsrc/toy_transaction_engine/README.md

 This is an implementation of a toy transaction engine according to a specification that was handed to me by someone for implementation.

-The spec itself is not public.
-And at the time of this writing neither is this repository, as I was not sure if I should make the repository public or not.
-Waiting to hear back on whether I should make the repository public or not.
+The spec itself is not public, but I was told to make the repository public.

 ## Assumptions